PatrickMatthiesen/DSYS-gRPC-template/README.md

             log.Printf("Failed to truncate: %v", err)
         }

-        // This connects to the log file/changes the output of the log informaiton to the log.txt file. f, err := os.OpenFile("log.txt", os.O_RDWR|os.O_CREATE|os.O_APPEND, 0666)
+        // This connects to the log file/changes the output of the log information to the log.txt file. f, err := os.OpenFile("log.txt", os.O_RDWR|os.O_CREATE|os.O_APPEND, 0666)
         if err != nil {
             log.Fatalf("error opening file: %v", err)